cs1302uga/cs1302-gallery/README.md

    From time to time, you may need to access one part of your app from another part of your app.
    You used a good design (e.g., classes and inheritance), but you find that you're passing a lot of reference variales around, perhaps through constructors.
-If it were one or two variable, then it would not be a big deal.
-However, you are likely reading this question because you are passing a lot variables around.
-Your first thought might be to make those variables static, but that is not good for a couple different reasons if you recall what it means for a variable to be static and the non-functional requirements for this project.
+If it were one or two variables, then it would not be a big deal.
+However, you are likely reading this question because you are passing a lot of variables around.
+Your first thought might be to make those variables static, but that is not good for a couple different reasons--recall what it means for a variable to be static as well as the non-functional requirements for this project.

    The reccommended strategy is to add all those variables to your driver class as instance variables with getters and setters, then pass a reference to your driver object around as needed.